-Rat and mouse poisoning occurs when the cat either directly ingests rat poison or indirectly ingests it after catching and consuming a rodent who has itself ingested poison.
+Rat and mouse poisoning occur when the cat either directly ingests rat poison or indirectly ingests it after catching and consuming a rodent who has itself ingested poison.
 Many rat and mouse poisons contain anticoagulants which inhibit the coagulation of blood.
 Internal bleeding occurs due to the poison which blocks the body’s production of clotting factors.

-Vasoconstriction: Small muscles in the blood vessel wall constrict which reduces the amount of blood flow, reducing blood loss.
+- Vasoconstriction: Small muscles in the blood vessel wall constrict which reduces the amount of blood flow, reducing blood loss.

 Rat poison depletes the body of Vitamin K which is necessary for the formation of certain blood clotting factors.

 Two types of rat poison contain anticoagulants.

 - First generation rat poisons have a shorter half-life, which is the time it takes for the poison to decrease by half.
 The active ingredient in first generation rat poisons is Warfarin.
 Poisoning occurs after several repeated exposures.

 - Second generation rat poisons are considerably more potent and.
 The active ingredients in second-generation rat poisons are usually bromadiolone or brodifacoum.
 A single dose is enough to kill a cat.